Pentagon puts military police on alert to go to Minneapolis

 But a Pentagon spokesman said Walz did not ask for the Army to be deployed to his state.

-“The Department has been in touch with the Governor and there is no request for Title 10 forces to support the Minnesota National Guard or state law enforcement.”
-Title 10 is the U.S. law that governs the armed forces, and would authorize active duty military to operate within the U.S.
+“The Department has been in touch with the Governor and there is no request for Title 10 forces to support the Minnesota National Guard or state law enforcement,” the spokesman said, Title 10 is the U.S. law that governs the armed forces, and would authorize active duty military to operate within the U.S.

-Alyssa Farah, the White House director of strategic communications said the deployment of active-duty military police is untrue.
+Alyssa Farah, the White House director of strategic communications, said the deployment of active-duty military police is untrue.

 “False: off the record – title 10 not under discussion,” said Farah in an email response.
 No off-record agreement was negotiated with The Associated Press.